muhainiamn/EmployeePollsSubmission/README.md

 Using the provided starter code, you'll build a React/Redux front end for the application.
 We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.

+# Installing and running the project

+To install and run the Employee Polls project please follow the below instructions

+- Clone or download the project
+- Run "npm install" in the project root directory to install dependencies
+- Run npm start to launch the project.
+- access it through localhost (It pops up automatically)

+To run the test cases run the following command : "npm test"

 ## Data

 There are two types of objects stored in our database: